EtheaDev/StyledComponents/README.md

 ![StyledButtonComponentEditorRounded.jpg](./Images/StyledButtonComponentEditorRounded.jpg)

 ---
-*In this picture, the Component Editor selecting "SVG-Color" styles: Style Appearance are Normal and Outline*
+*In this picture, the Component Editor selecting "SVG-Color" styles: Style Appearance can be Normal or Outline*

 ![StyledButtonComponentEditorSVG.jpg](./Images/StyledButtonComponentEditorSVG.jpg)